matijakolaric-com/django-music-publisher/docs/features.rst

 and transaction-level.

 The flip side of the coin is that you can not enter incomplete data into DMP and hope to fix it later.
-The authors do not believe in fixing in post.
+The author does not believe in fixing in post.

 Single controlled original publisher
 -------------------------------------